Texas Resources on Medicaid and SNAP Cuts in Congress

 Size and Nationwide Impact of Proposed Health Care Cuts

-• Georgetown University CCF blog explaining the new Congressional Budget Office (CBO) estimate (June 4).
+• Georgetown University CCF blog explaining the new Congressional Budget Office (CBO) estimate (published June 4).
 The estimate shows the mega-budget bill includes approximately $800 billion in cuts to CHIP and Medicaid.
 The CBO estimates those cuts and the ACA Marketplace cuts in the bill will increase the number of uninsured Americans by 10.9 million over the next decade.
 That does not include the impact of the bill failing to extend the enhanced Marketplace subsidies, which are scheduled to expire at the end of this year.
 Extending the enhanced subsidies would prevent 4.2 million people from becoming uninsured by 2034.

 Information on Medicaid in Texas